AP Chemistry

 Course Description

-AP Chemistry Course Syllabus
+AP Chemistry Course Syllabus coming soon

 The course is organized around the four big ideas and is aligned with the six science practices.
 Laboratory experiments are conducted to complement the material being learned.
 The experiments will include 16+ formal labs, many of which are inquiry-based and many minilabs.
 Each of the topics within the nine units is covered in-depth, and the students will be assessed after completing each topic unit.
 Students should expect to work independently and be prepared for college-level work.
 This course requires a significant time investment to cover all the required material.
 In addition, a summer assignment will be required of all course participants.
 The live class will consist of hands-on labs, demos, and problem-solving sessions.
-Outside classwork will include textbook and online readings, problem-sets, topic worksheets, videos, and online laboratory investigations.
+Outside classwork will include textbook and online readings, problem sets, topic worksheets, videos, and online laboratory investigations.
 In addition, four projects will be assigned to students throughout the course.

 Big Ideas